isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

    of all IPv6 leases in the database.
 By iterating through the pages it is possible to retrieve all the leases.

+-  ``lease4-get-by-hw-address`` - return all IPv4 leases with the specified
+   hardware address.

+-  ``lease4-get-by-client-id`` - return all IPv4 leases with the specified
+   client id.

+-  ``lease6-get-by-duid`` - returns all IPv6 leases with the specified duid.

+-  ``lease4-get-by-hostname`` - return all IPv4 leases with the specified
+   hostname.

+-  ``lease6-get-by-hostname`` - return all IPv6 leases with the specified
+   hostname.

 -  ``lease4-del`` - deletes an IPv4 lease with the specified parameters.

 -  ``lease6-del`` - deletes an IPv6 lease with the specified parameters.